-We define context as the setting in which actors make and implement policies, and can include historical, political, economic and socio-cultural factors.
-Context was widely stated to be important, increasingly so in recent frameworks (Nilsen 2015), although Milat and Li (2017) conclude that 'real-world' context is still lacking.
-Few reviews defined context and it appeared to be used as a catch-all.
-Some divided the concept into levels (Greenhalgh et al. 2004; Moullin et al. 2015).
-Others cautioned that the boundary is not clearly defined and the interaction between different aspects of context is important (Damschroder et al. 2009).
-The key factors relating to context identified from the analysis of the reviews are now presented under three levels: micro (individual-level), meso (organisation-level), and macro (systems-level).
+We define context as the setting in which actors make and implement policies and can include historical, political, economic and socio-cultural factors.
+Context was widely stated to be important, increasingly so in recent frameworks (Nilsen, 2015), although Milat and Li (2017) conclude that 'realworld' context is still lacking.
+Few reviews defined context, and it appeared to be used as a catch-all.
+Some divided the concept into levels (Greenhalgh et al., 2004; Moullin et al., 2015).
+Others cautioned that the boundary is not clearly defined, and the interaction between different aspects of context is important (Damschroder et al., 2009).
+The key factors related to context identified from the analysis of the reviews are now presented under three levels: micro (individual level), meso (organization evel) and macro (systems level).

-Micro-context (individual-level) often lacked detail, possibly because they appear less tangible and more difficult to assess than other contextual factors with regard to policymaking (Damschroder et al. 2009).
+Micro-context (individual-level) often lacked detail, possibly because they appear less tangible and more difficult to assess than other contextual factors with regard to policymaking (Damschroder et al., 2009).
 Due to the potential for stigma-related bias, micro-context in relation to mental health seems an area for greater framework development.

-Meso-level (organisation-level) factors centred on two components: capacity, covering resources and support; and motivation encompassing culture and leadership (Graham et al. 2007; Mitton et al. 2007; Moullin et al. 2015; Votruba et al. 2018).

-Damschroder et al. (2009) reflected on the importance of interplay between individuals and organisations and highlighted this as an area needing more work.
+Meso-level (organization-level) factors centred on two components: 'capacity' covering 'resources' and 'support' and 'motivation' encompassing 'culture' and 'leadership' (Graham et al., 2007; Mitton et al., 2007; Moullin et al., 2015; Votruba et al., 2018).
+Damschroder et al. (2009) reflected on the importance of 'interplay' between individuals and organizations and highlighted this as an area needing more work.

-The predominant macro-level (systems-level) contextual factors included in the reviews were political and economic (Almeida & Báscolo 2006; Contandriopoulos et al. 2010).
-Broader social and cultural contexts, including language and socio-demographics, were reflected on, but to a lesser extent (Tabak et al. 2012; Votruba et al. 2018).

-Technological context, such as digital connectivity (Tabak et al. 2012), may be important yet under researched, particularly in relation to LMICs.
-The influence donor countries exert through development aid was noted in the review focused on mental health in LMICs (Votruba et al. 2018), suggesting an area that may be missing from general health evidence-to-policy frameworks that largely originate from donor rather than recipient countries.
-Furthermore, mental health is often a cross-sectoral policy issue (Mackenzie 2014) and this may broaden the contexts relevant to include.
+The predominant macro-level (systems-level) contextual factors included in the reviews were 'political and economic' (Almeida and Báscolo, 2006; Contandriopoulos et al., 2010).
+Broader 'social' and 'cultural' contexts, including language and socio-demographics, were reflected on, but to a lesser extent (Tabak et al., 2012; Votruba et al., 2018).
+'Technological' context, such as digital connectivity (Tabak et al., 2012), may be important yet under researched, particularly in relation to LMICs.
+The influence donor countries exert through development aid was noted in the review focused on mental health in LMICs (Votruba et al., 2018), suggesting an area that may be missing from general health evidence-to-policy frameworks that largely originate from donor rather than recipient countries.
+Furthermore, mental health is often a cross-sectoral policy issue (Mackenzie, 2014) and this may broaden the contexts relevant to include.